 Proposals are always written in future tense.
-Thus, statements that refer to procedures should be stated as, "This proposed study will collect data using . . ." or "Results of this study will be used to . . . ."
-Similarly, CGT standards recommend that the proposal be written in third person.
-However, depending on the type of work being executed, first person writing may be acceptable.
-For example, most quantitative research projects use third person.
-Most qualitative research projects use first person.
-Students should consult with their graduate chair and discuss which is appropriate based upon the direction of their research and the methodology they intent to employ.
+Thus, statements that refer to procedures should be stated as, "In this proposed study, I will collect data using..." or "Results of this study will be used to...."
+The advisor may indicate whether the proposal is best written in third or first person, depending on the type of research being conducted.
+For example, most quantitative research projects use third person, while most qualitative research projects use first person.
+Students should consult with their graduate chair and discuss which is appropriate based upon the direction of their research and the methodology they intend to employ.